Leonardo Araújo: Paris Saint-Germain

 In June 2011, speculation arose about the future of Leonardo at Inter Milan after some media cited about talks between him and the new Qatari owners of Paris Saint-Germain, where Leonardo already spent one season as a player in the 1996–97 season.
 Following that, Inter Milan president Massimo Moratti began searching a replacement for Leonardo, then hiring former Genoa boss Gian Piero Gasperini as new head coach and releasing Leonardo from his contract thereafter.
 In July 2011, Leonardo was then introduced as new director of football of PSG, being responsible for the club's major transfer market decisions.
 His first signings included several high-profile players from Serie A, such as Jérémy Ménez, Mohamed Sissoko, Salvatore Sirigu, Javier Pastore and Thiago Motta, and was the mastermind behind the appointment of his friend Carlo Ancelotti as head coach of PSG.

 In May 2013, Leonardo was banned for nine months, after he was accused of pushing a referee at the end of a game against Valenciennes in which Thiago Silva was sent off.
 The ban was extended to 13 months in July 2013.
 On 10 July, he tendered his resignation as sporting director and left the French champions at the end of August.
 His ban was overturned in June 2014 by the Paris Administrative Tribunal, at which point he announced that he would sue the French Football Federation for "professional" and "moral" damages.

 AC Milan

-In July 2018, following a change of ownership at Milan and the removal of Marco Fassone and Massimiliano Mirabelli from their respective roles as managing director and director of football, the club's new owners Elliott Management Corporation announced the appointment of Leonardo as their new sporting director.
-In his capacity, he also serves as director of football and supervised the captures of Gonzalo Higuaín and Mattia Caldara from Juventus as his first two signings.
+In July 2018, following a change of ownership at Milan and the removal of Marco Fassone and Massimiliano Mirabelli from their respective roles as managing director and director of football, the club's new owners, Elliott Management Corporation, announced the appointment of Leonardo as their new sporting director.
+In that capacity, he also served as director of football and supervised the captures of Gonzalo Higuaín and Mattia Caldara from Juventus as his first two signings.

 In December 2018, he obtained his sporting director diploma through the Coverciano Technical Centre.